syncthing/syncthing/draft/selective.rst

 ==============

-This is for when you don't want to synchronize *all* files from the cluster onto your device, or you want only some directories of your to be synced *to* the cluster.
+This is for when you don't want to synchronize *all* files from the cluster onto your device, or you want only some directories of yours to be synced *to* the cluster.
 There are two mechanisms that support this usage; *Directory Selection* and *Excluded Files*.